FAQ 2 - Materials

 Will magazine clippings fade under ArtResin?

-- Usually magazine clippings will hold true to their colors—it depends on the quality of ink and paper they're printed on.
+- Usually magazine clippings will typically hold true to their colors—it depends on the quality of ink and paper they're printed on.
 It helps to paint the surface underneath white, then resin as usual overtop.
+Clippings should be sealed first before resining.
 Some magazines pages can become translucent and show the images on the opposite side when resin is applied.

 What type of glue should I use to hold paper to a surface prior to using ArtResin?